Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/datafactory/sample2_cicd_auto_publish/README.md

 ## **Adding Custom(New) Parameters in ARM Templates**

 Sometimes the parameter that you want to override might not be present in the ARM Template parameters file.
 In that case, you will not be able to override that parameter when deploying to a new environment.
-In order to get the parameter in ARM Template parameters file, you need to do the following steps-
+In order to get the parameter in ARM Template parameters file, you need to do the following steps:

 1) Navigate to ADF Portal and go to `Manage Tab`.
 2) Under the ARM Template section, Click on `Edit parameter configuration` to load the JSON file.
 3) Go to the required section.
-For example- If your parameter was in Linked Service, then you can go to `Microsoft.DataFactory/factories/linkedServices` section.
+For example - If your parameter was in Linked Service, then you can go to `Microsoft.DataFactory/factories/linkedServices` section.
 4) Under `typeProperties`, you will see many properties mentioned there.
 Add the parameter that you want to include in ARM Template parameter file.
 5) Click on Ok.
 This will generate a file called **[`arm-template-parameters-definition.json`](./adf/arm-template-parameters-definition.json)** in the repo where ADF code is present.
 6) Run the Pipeline again, and you will see the new parameter in the Template Parameter file of Artifacts.